Skip to main content

 Voluntary internships

 They are not part of the curriculum and you will need to make sure that the 140 full workdays have not yet been used up by other employment!
-If the 140 workdays have already been used up, voluntary internships require a permit, even if they are unpaid.
-In that case, you must apply for the necessary permit with the Foreigners’ Registration Office.
+If the 140 workdays have already been used up, voluntary internships are deemed to be gainful employment and require a permit, even if they are unpaid.
+In this case, you must apply for the necessary permit with the Immigration Office.

 Self-Employment / Work on a fee basis

 According to the Aliens Act, students with a residence permit for studying are only permitted to work as employees.
-These students need permission from the Foreigners' Registration Office for most kinds of self-employed work.
+These students need permission from the Immigration Office for most kinds of self-employed work.

 It must be proven that the self-employed work will not interfere with your studies.
-The Foreigners' Registration Office would welcome it if there were also a connection to the course content.
+The Immigration Office would welcome it if there were also a connection to the course content.

-You can initially send your request together with your employment contract to the responsible Foreigners' Registration Office by email.
+You can initially send your request together with your employment contract to the responsible Immigration Office by email.

 Self-employment is now generally permitted by the Berlin Immigration Office (Landesamt für Einwanderung).
 Residence permits are adjusted when they are issued/renewed.
 A separate application is only required if the self-employed activity is to be taken up immediately, but the residence title still contains the prohibition.